-- 2.0 The purpose and intent of this Code of Conduct for Members of Council, and Local Boards is as follows: - to establish rules to encourage and ensure interpersonal conduct, communications and interactions consistent with legal requirements (i.e. - o)c) to provide mechanisms to ensure accountability and compliance with the required ethical and interpersonal conduct standards of this Code of Conduct.
+- 2.1 The purpose and intent of this Code of Conduct for Members of Council, and Local Boards is as follows: - a) to establish rules for ethical conduct required of Members; - b) to establish rules to encourage and ensure interpersonal conduct, communications and interactions consistent with legal requirements (i.e. OHSA, OHRC); and - to provide mechanisms to ensure accountability and compliance with the required ethical and interpersonal conduct standards of this Code of Conduct.

-General Standards of Conduct:
+3.0 General Standards of Conduct:

-- 3.0 Members shall conduct themselves at all times in a manner that: - a) is consistent with and advances the interests of the community they serve; - is consistent with the well-being and interests of The Corporation of the Town of Tecumseh [Corporation]; - is consistent with the Corporation's interest in transparency and accountability; - reflects a diligent and impartial exercise of the office held to the best of the Member's knowledge and ability; - reflects the Member's adherence to obligations in connection with avoidance of conflicts of interest; and - is consistent with the legal deliverables governing interpersonal interactions (i.e. civil and respectful, free from harassment or discrimination, free from violence or the threat of violence).
+- 3.1 Members shall conduct themselves at all times in a manner that: - a) is consistent with and advances the interests of the community they serve; - b) is consistent with the well-being and interests of The Corporation of the Town of Tecumseh (Corporation); - c) is consistent with the Corporation's interest in transparency and accountability; - d) reflects a diligent and impartial exercise of the office held to the best of the Member's knowledge and ability; - e) reflects the Member's adherence to obligations in connection with avoidance of conflicts of interest; and - f) is consistent with the legal deliverables governing interpersonal interactions (i.e. civil and respectful, free from harassment or discrimination, free from violence or the threat of violence).

-Ethical Conduct Requirements:
+4.0 Ethical Conduct Requirements:

-Decision-making Process
+4.1 Decision-making Process

-- 4.0 Members shall conduct themselves with decorum during the proceedings of meetings.
-Members shall show courtesy and not distract from the business of the Council or Committee during presentations and when other Members have the floor. - 4.1 Members shall accurately and adequately communicate the attitudes and decisions of Council and Local Boards, such that respect for the decision and decision-making process is fostered.
+- 4.1.1 Members shall conduct themselves with decorum during the proceedings of meetings.
+Members shall show courtesy and not distract from the business of the Council or Committee during presentations and when other Members have the floor. - 4.1.2 Members shall accurately and adequately communicate the attitudes and decisions of Council and Local Boards, such that respect for the decision and decision-making process is fostered. - 4.1.3 Members are responsible for making honest public statements and no member shall make a statement when they know that statement is false, or with the intent to mislead other members or the public

-Conflict of Interest
+4.2 Conflict of Interest